 "Live Medley"

-Sampled voice of great-grandmother Ingibjörg Gudmundsdóttir (1891-1994) opens into 'What is B4 You' (Icelandic folksong guitar loops with original lyrics), followed by an improvised cello section with effects over real-time loops—the introductory movement to 'Sorcery,' with audio-reactive laser lights.
+Sampled voice of Ingibjörg Gudmundsdóttir (1891-1994), 'What is B4 You' (Icelandic folksong guitar loops with original lyrics), followed by an improvised cello section with effects over real-time loops—the introductory movement to 'Sorcery,' with audio-reactive laser lights.

 August 21st, 2025, Brooklyn, NYC